Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Realizability

 Silverman described maps with automorphism group containing a dihedral group $D_{2n}$; see \cite{Silverman12} or \cite[Exercise 4.37]{Silverman10}.
 In characteristic 0, these are exactly the maps of the form

-where $F$ is some polynomial and $d$ is its degree.
+where $F$ is any polynomial and $d$ is its degree.
 Using the form above, one can write down various families of maps with at least dihedral symmetry and then check against extra automorphisms.
-For instance, in characteristic 0, the realizability problem for $D_{2n}$ can be solved by $z^{n + 1},$ which corresponds to the choice $F(z) = z$.
+For instance, in characteristic 0, the realizability problem for $D_{2n}$ can be solved by $z^{n + 1}$, which corresponds to the choice $F(z) = z$.
 But in characteristic $p$, this $f$ sometimes acquires extra automorphisms.
 The task for us is to find families of solutions that each work for most choices of $p$ and $n$, so that taken together, all choices of $p$ and $n$ are accounted for.

-\begin{proof}[Proof of Theorem \ref{thm_realizable_p_regular} part \eqref{p_regular_2}] The hypothesis that $n$ is coprime to $p$ ensures that a primitive $n$-th root of unity $\zeta_n$ exists in $\FF_p$.
-In each case to be addressed, the maps $\alpha(z)=1/z$ and $\beta(z) = \zeta_n z$ are automorphisms of $f$ that generate a dihedral group $D_{2n}$.
+\begin{proof}[Proof of Theorem \ref{thm_realizable_p_regular} part \eqref{p_regular_dihedral}] In each case to be addressed, the maps $\alpha(z)=1/z$ and $\beta(z) = \zeta_n z$ are automorphisms of $f$ that generate a dihedral group $D_{2n}$.
 To prove exactness, we argue that in each case, $f$ has at most $2n$ automorphisms.